Carocim/carocim.github.io/_posts/2025-11-30-no-bake-baked-mac.md

 <div style="text-align: center; margin: 2em 0;">
 <img src="/assets/bakedmac.jpg" alt="Baked Mac" style="max-width: 60%; height: auto;">
 <p style="font-style: italic; color: #888; margin-top: 0.5em;">This is a Filipino style spaghetti so manage your expectations if you did not grow up eating in a Filipino household.
-Sweet spaghetti maybe abhorent to Italians but food evolves to culture and this is ours.</p>
+Sweet spaghetti is maybe abhorent to Italians but food evolves to culture and this is ours.</p>
 </div>

 <style>